ghersmann/ghersmann/README.md

 #### I’m currently:
-- Learning frontend development
+- Trying to get a foot into the door of frontend development

+#### I'm formerly:
 - Student @coding-bootcamps-eu

-#### I'm formerly:
 - Professional Photographer
 - Museum employee